 The Obama/US-led Nuclear Deal with Iran of 2015

-Obama's deal with Iran to limit their nuclear program is an interesting development for those watching the Damascus prophecy.
-The deal tries to block an Iranian nuclear bomb by monitoring Iran with inspectors and reducing their uranium stockpile and centrifuges needed to enrich more uranium.
-At face value it would seem to delay Iran being the answer to Israel's enemies acquiring a nuclear arsenal, but will it?
+Obama's now-defunct deal with Iran to limit their nuclear program was an interesting development for those watching the Damascus prophecy.
+The deal tried to block an Iranian nuclear bomb by monitoring Iran with inspectors and reducing their uranium stockpile and centrifuges needed to enrich more uranium.
+At face value, it would seem to delay Iran being the answer to Israel's enemies acquiring a nuclear arsenal, but did it?

-That's why I still maintain even with Obama's misbegotten deal we won't see the nuclear capability in Israel's enemies hands until later in the 2020s.
-At least ten years from now, if I had to guess.
+That's why I still maintain even with Obama's misbegotten deal we won't see the nuclear capability in Israel's enemies hands until the early 2020s.
 I've been watching prophecy since the '80s and one thing I have learned from that is things go slower than most imagine they will.
 This goes doubly for catching up to a nuclear power like Israel enough to think you can win a war with them.

 Because of the Gaza rockets fired against Tel Aviv and the insurgent group known as ISIS seizing nuclear material at a university in Iraq, many have asked me to comment.
 They want to know whether Middle East Bible prophecy is ready to fulfill.
 To answer that, let's review the points of the preceding sections of this article: